· · · ·

 Where to Leaf-Peep From Atlanta to Asheville

 Ladies, do you get in your car to see the fall foliage near you?
 My husband and I love taking leaf-peeping trips this time of year.
-Many of you may think of the higher elevations of the West, upper Midwest, and northern New England for great fall foliage.
+Many of you may think of the higher elevations of the West, the upper Midwest, and northern New England for great fall foliage.
 But from the northern mountains of Georgia to North Carolina can be pretty spectacular too!
-I hate sitting inside when the spectacular colors of trees wave a fond adieu.
-Today I am sharing where to leaf-peep from Atlanta to Asheville.
+I hate sitting inside when the spectacular colors of the trees wave a fond adieu.
+Today, I am sharing where to leaf-peep from Atlanta to Asheville.
 Also, my recommendations on what to see and where to stay along the way!

 Chasing fall foliage has been something we’ve done since we lived in New Jersey.
-For instance, we would take a weekend getaway trip to upstate New York to leaf peep and shop the cute local shops.
-Even though our trees in New Jersey were always beautiful in the fall, we just wanted to take a trip to see fall colors in a different place.
+For instance, we would take a weekend getaway trip to upstate New York to leaf peep and shop at the cute local shops.
+Even though our trees in New Jersey were always beautiful in the fall, we just wanted to take a trip to see the fall colors in a different place.

-In the South, we have plenty of places to see beautiful fall foliage that is within a 4- 6-hour leaf-peeping drive from Atlanta.
+In the South, we have plenty of places to see beautiful fall foliage that are within a 4- 6-hour leaf-peeping drive from Atlanta.
 The Georgia mountains are just starting to peak from the fall foliage reports.

 Leaf-Peeping in Northern Georgia en route to Asheville